ml5js/ml5-website-v02-docsify/docs/learning/ml5_glossary.md

 This glossary is designed to be editable by any ml5 user.
 If you have a term you'd like to add or update, please do!
 We'd love to hear from you.
 Click the `Edit Document` button on the top right of this page to see the source code and create a pull request.
 Please don’t mind if you don’t know what we are talking about, you can also contribute through this google form! 👉 [ml5 Glossary Contribution Form](https://docs.google.com/forms/d/e/1FAIpQLScJo6XU1-D1rDkuUIKSs7wx6svpZtw6p9vBPHdQvKPxpq-ERA/viewform?usp=pp_url)

-This glossary is designed to be editable by any ml5 user.
-If you have a term you'd like to add or update, please do!
-We'd love to hear from you.
-Click the `edit the document` button on the top right of this page to see the source code and create a pull request.
-Please don’t mind if you don’t know what we are talking about, you can also contribute through this google form! 👉 [ml5 Glossary Contribution Form](https://docs.google.com/forms/d/e/1FAIpQLScJo6XU1-D1rDkuUIKSs7wx6svpZtw6p9vBPHdQvKPxpq-ERA/viewform?usp=pp_url)

 <!-- tabs:start -->

 #### **A**